Your Story Starts Here

 “The College of Liberal Arts at UT Austin is an extraordinary community of students, faculty, and staff dedicated to thinking, learning, growing, doing, and changing the world.”
 Read the Message from Dean Ann Huff Stevens.

 We are committed to creating and maintaining a diverse and inclusive academic community in which all members are equally respected and valued.

-Learn more about the College by reading Prepare for Change: A Strategic Plan to Increase Impact, the College of Liberal Arts Viewbook and Life & Letters, the official magazine for UT Austin’s College of Liberal Arts.
+Learn more about the College by reading Prepare for Change: A Strategic Plan to Increase Impact, the College of Liberal Arts Viewbook and Life & Letters, the official magazine for the College of Liberal Arts.